crossingts/cybersecurityfoundations/5.-cryptography-and-wireless-security/wireless-client-authentication-methods/README.md

 When configuring user authentication on a WLAN, you do not need to select a specific authentication method.
 Instead, you select 802.1x on the WLC.
 This will allow the WLC to handle a variety of EAP methods.
 The client and authentication server will then use a compatible method.
 Once 802.1X is enabled on the WLC, the client and authentication server will negotiate a method to use.

-The following discussion gives an overview of some common EAP-based authentication methods.&#x20;
+The following discussion gives an overview of some common EAP-based authentication methods.

 * LEAP (Lightweight EAP)
 * EAP-FAST (Flexible Authentication by Secure Tunneling)